Office of Research Services and Graduate Studies chevron_right

 Quantitative Consulting Unit

-The Quantitative Consulting Unit (QCU) is located in the Research Office on the Wagga Wagga campus.
+The Quantitative Consulting Unit (QCU) is located in the Office of Research Services and Graduate Studies on the Wagga Wagga campus.
 Our service provides statistical assistance to Honours, Masters and PhD research students and staff across CSU.

 Some of the services the QCU can provide are: